 I chose to put my clamp rack next to my tablesaw and over some french cleats.
 If you want to know more about french cleats then check out my french cleat tool storage post.

-Once loaded up I have access to my clamps and left a good portion of the french cleats open for other clamp storage!
+Once loaded up I have access to my bar clamps and parallel clamps and left a good portion of the french cleats open for other clamp storage!

 If you liked this Space Saving Parallel Clamp Rack and want to see more shop project builds then go checkout my Shop Projects page.